grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git push origin --tags
 ```

 The commands (with nothing else)

 ```bash
    $ git push
    $ git push origin
 ```

 should be avoided on older versions of GIT.
 On git 1.9.5, it will
 push all tracked branches to their remotes.
 In later versions of
 git, it will just push whatever branch you are currently on.

 To remove a remote branch or tag, do

 ```bash
    git push --delete <Remote_Name> <Branch_or_Tag_Name>
 ```

-       On older versions og GIT,
+On older versions og GIT

 ```bash
    $ git push <Remote_Name> :<Branch_Name>